In an emergency, you may receive an alert via your mobile phone.

 WREMO will only send alerts when there is a threat to life or significant disruption, that could affect all or part of the Wellington Region.

 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.

 If you feel an earthquake that is either longer than a minute OR strong enough that it’s hard to stand up, as soon as the shaking stops, get to high ground

 Emergency services, Civil Defence Groups and other approved agencies around New Zealand can also send alerts.

 What to do if you get an emergency alert

 When you receive an emergency alert from WREMO.
 Follow the advice from the alert and make sure you are safe.
 Then make sure your friends and family are safe by sharing the information on social media or text.

 See how we will provide ongoing and up to date information in an emergency

 The Ministry of Civil Defence and Emergency Management (MCDEM) has introduced a nationwide emergency alert which can be sent to your mobile, without needing to sign up or download an app.

-A test of the Emergency Mobile Alert system is carried out annually and the next test will take place on Sunday 25 November 2018, between 6pm and 7pm.
+The Ministry of Civil Defence and Emergency Management tested the system in November 2017 and 2018.
+The next test will take place on Sunday 24 November 2019 between 6pm and 7pm.